melanchall/drywetmidi/Docs/articles/high-level-managing/Time-and-length.md

 ### Metric

-[MetricTimeSpan](xref:Melanchall.DryWetMidi.Interaction.MetricTimeSpan) represents time span as a number of microseconds.
+[`MetricTimeSpan`](xref:Melanchall.DryWetMidi.Interaction.MetricTimeSpan) represents a time span as a number of microseconds.

-Following strings can be parsed to `MetricTimeSpan`:
+The following strings can be parsed to `MetricTimeSpan`:

 * `Hours : Minutes : Seconds : Milliseconds`
 * `HoursGroup : Minutes : Seconds`